cozy/create-cozy-app/packages/cozy-scripts/README.md

 This command will run webpack in a one shot execution of webpack (without files watching mode so) in a quiter way.
 It's recommended for production build.
 The built files (destined to the Cozy) will be in `build/`.

+A `--debug` options is available if you want to ouput more informations about webpack building in your console.

 ##### `cozy-scripts watch`

 Unlike the previous command, this will run webpack using the files watching mode.
 Each time you will modify a file, a new build will triggered.
 It's recommended for development build.
 The built files (destined to the Cozy) will be in `build/`.

+A `--debug` options is available if you want to ouput more informations about webpack building in your console.

 ##### `cozy-scripts standalone`